SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

 - DMA should avoid doing multiple accesses in a 64 byte block if possible, and instead use a single access.
   This can preserve the DRAM controller bandwidth (see DDR3/4/5 comments above), but also, L2/L3 cache designs may block any additional memory request targeting a memory block which is already under operation.
+- When a DMA start a write burst, it has to complet as fast as possible.
+The reason is that the interconnect can lock itself on your burst until you finish it.
+- When a DMA start a read burst, it should avoid putting backpresure on the read responses.
+The reason is that the interconnect can lock itself on your burst until you finish it.